SongHaoru-max/Refined-TPP_Chat_Platform/README.md

 These combinations naturally lead to the 8-branch analysis architecture illustrated above, enabling researchers to select the appropriate workflow according to their experimental design.

-All branches are implemented as modular piplines (Python scripts), summarized below.
+Each branch is implemented as a standalone modular pipeline, invoked via its corresponding Python script as detailed below.